-Things were not bleak for those who remained.
-Capable leaders were elected into the fledgling legislature, the governor's office, and into the Court of Appeals - the State was in good hands, and it had great representation in the also-new Federal government with members of the US House of Representatives and US Senate.
-John C. Calhoun rose to great heights in the Federal government - as Secretary of War, Secretary of State, US Representative, US Senator, and Vice President under both John Quincy Adams and Andrew Jackson.
-Initially, Calhoun was a staunch Federalist, but after the US legislature voted for the Missouri Compromise in 1820 he saw the errors of his ways and soon began a lifelong campaign for "States Rights."
+Things were not totally bleak for those who remained.
+Capable leaders were elected into the fledgling legislature, the governor's office, and into the Court of Appeals - the State was in good hands, and it had great representation in the also-new Federal government with members of the U.S. House of Representatives and U.S. Senate.
+John C. Calhoun rose to great heights in the Federal government - as Secretary of War, Secretary of State, U.S. Representative, U.S. Senator, and Vice President under both John Quincy Adams and Andrew Jackson.
+Initially, Calhoun was a staunch Federalist, but after the U.S. legislature voted for the Missouri Compromise in 1820 he saw the errors of his ways and soon began a lifelong campaign for "States Rights."

 Yet, progress still had to be made.
 Until the War of 1812, there continued to be a trickle of new immigrants arriving in Charleston by ships from Europe, and a few intrepid folks continued to follow the Great Wagon Road from Pennsylvania through Virginia into the Carolinas - some decided this was good enough, some went further south and west.
 The population was never completely stagnant, but the growth rate was tepid to say the least in the early decades of the nineteenth century.

 In 1801, the South Carolina College (to become the University of South Carolina) was chartered in Columbia.
-In 1811, the General Assembly (legislature) authorized $1 Million for the establishment of public schools in every district - but the administration of these funds were so ineffective that it would be decades before South Carolina had anything resembling a decent school system.
-Private schools sprang up all across the state - those that could afford it send their offspring to these instead of considering helping out in the public school concept.
+In 1811, the General Assembly authorized $1 million for the establishment of public schools in every district - but the administration of these funds was so ineffective that it would be decades before South Carolina had anything resembling a decent school system.
+Private schools sprang up all across the state - those that could afford it sent their offspring to these instead of considering helping out in the public school concept.

 In 1812, the State chartered the Bank of the State of South Carolina - a quasi-public entity that was wholly-owned by the State.
 It had branches in the heavily-populated districts (counties) as well as a few branches overseas.
 The State printed its own banknotes - and these were honored as well as respected all over the South.
 Private banks soon followed, even with their own banknotes, but these were only respected locally.